pedro-mendonca/Translation-Tools/readme.txt

 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/Translation-Tools).

 == Changelog ==

+= 1.0.1 =
+*   Improve shown info when there are no settings yet
+*   Improve shown info when there are no Locales missing Language Packs
+*   Improve shown info when the translate.wp.org API is unreachable
+*   Minor code improvements

 = 1.0.0 =
 *   Initial release.